top of page

 • No loose parts

-• Can be used with a 200kg Load with added friction in rescue scenario
+• Can be used with a 200kg Load with added friction in a rescue scenario

 Cons